 Students utilize hands-on activities to understand a systems approach to solving problems and understanding technology.
 Working in teams, students rotate through a number of activities including constructing models, producing items, and using computers to describe and control systems.
 The impact of technology on the students' world and future careers is addressed.
-In this course students will also complete a career inventory, learn about career clusters and pathways, and demonstrate workplace readiness skills.
+Students will also complete a career inventory, learn about career clusters and pathways, and demonstrate workplace readiness skills.

-TECHNOLOGY FOUNDATIONS
+TECHNOLOGY FOUNDATIONS 8403 ENGIN